Mao Mao: Heroes of Pure Heart: Critical reception

-Dave Trumbore of the website Collider gave the show 3 out of 5 stars (Good), saying that he'll be "cautiously optimistic with this one.
+Mao Mao: Heroes of Pure Heart was well received by critics.
+Nick Valdez of ComicBook.com, stated that the show "has the potential to become a massive success for Cartoon Network."
+Dave Trumbore of Collider, said he'll be "cautiously optimistic with this one.
 It's got a good start and great heart, it just remains to be seen how much original mythology will make its way into the narrative.
 Just like Adventure Time, Steven Universe, and OK K.O.! took some time to build up the behind-the-scenes drama, Mao Mao could benefit from a deeper storytelling well in the long run."
-Nick Valdez of ComicBook.com gave it 5 out of 5 stars, stating that the "Show has the potential to become a massive success for Cartoon Network."